 You may need to re-register every year to keep officiating.

-Then, reach out to your local soccer club and apply to referee through their website or with the local referee coordinator.
+Then, reach out to your local soccer club and apply to referee through its website or with the local referee coordinator.

 You are now ready to be assigned games!

 In my area, there is no cost to take the Match Official training clinic.
-The club hosts one every spring and they are always in need of referees, especially adults who can officiate the older kids’ games.
+The club hosts one every spring and it’s always in need of referees, especially adults who can officiate the older kids’ games.